glebgorokhov/lottie-room/README.md

 This project allows Lottie users to play with some animation settings, see and discuss changes made by any room visitor in the realtime.

+It had been done for [Lottie Room's assessment for the Senior Front-end Engineer role](https://github.com/glebgorokhov/lottie-room/blob/main/lottie_room_assessment.pdf).

 ## Live demo

 https://lottie-room-frontend.vercel.app/